Skip to content

 0 0 1 0 0 0 0

 This is the basic algorithm we will use to generate our melodies.
-Let’s enclose our note generation algorithm in a direct function and generate a melody.
+Let’s enclose our note generation algorithm in a direct function to use in a later melody function.

 NEXT{(7)=1⌷⍒?(×10)+.×M}